Vermont Sen. Patrick Leahy won't seek reelection next year

 During Monday's announcement, Leahy listed various legislative accomplishments during his eight terms in the Senate, including his championing of the environment and the cleanup of Lake Champlain, advocating for an independent judiciary, banning the export of landmines, and working to advance the first update to the Violence Against Women Act, in which LGBTQ protections were added.

-In 2016, Leahy was outspoken over Republicans' refusal to hold hearings for federal Judge Merrick Garland to the U.S. Supreme Court.
-Four years later, then-Senate Majority Leader Mitch McConnell announced he would move forward on then-President Trump's nomination of Amy Coney Barrett, just ahead of the presidential election.
+In 2016, Leahy was outspoken over Republicans' refusal to hold hearings for federal Judge Merrick Garland's nomination to the U.S. Supreme Court.
+Four years later, then-Senate Majority Leader Mitch McConnell announced he would move forward on then-President Donald Trump's nomination of Amy Coney Barrett, just ahead of the presidential election.

 Leahy cried foul.